yiisoft/yii2/docs/guide/db-active-record.md

 values from received data set.

 You are able to fetch additional columns or values from query and store it inside the Active Record.
-For example, assume we have a table named 'room', which contains information about rooms available in the hotel.
+For example, assume we have a table named `room`, which contains information about rooms available in the hotel.
-Each room stores information about its geometrical size using fields 'length', 'width', 'height'.
+Each room stores information about its geometrical size using fields `length`, `width`, `height`.
 Imagine we need to retrieve list of all available rooms with their volume in descendant order.
-So you can not calculate volume using PHP, because we need to sort the records by its value, but you also want 'volume' to be displayed in the list.
+So you can not calculate volume using PHP, because we need to sort the records by its value, but you also want `volume` to be displayed in the list.
-To achieve the goal, you need to declare an extra field in your 'Room' Active Record class, which will store 'volume' value:
+To achieve the goal, you need to declare an extra field in your `Room` Active Record class, which will store `volume` value:

 ```php
 class Room extends \yii\db\ActiveRecord